LucasPickering/slumber/docs/src/user_guide/templates.md

 # Templates

-Templates enable dynamic string construction.
+Templates enable dynamic string/binary construction.
 Slumber's template language is relatively simple, compared to complex HTML templating languages like Handlebars or Jinja.
 The goal is to be intuitive and unsurprising.
 It doesn't support complex features like loops, conditionals, etc.

+Most string values in a request collection (e.g. URL, request body, etc.) are templates.
+Map keys (e.g. recipe ID, profile ID) are _not_ templates; they must be static strings.

-Most string _values_ (i.e. _not_ keys) in a request collection are templates, meaning they support templating.
-The syntax for templating a value into a string is double curly braces `{{...}}`.
+The syntax for injecting a dynamic value into a template is double curly braces `{{...}}`.
 The contents inside the braces tell Slumber how to retrieve the dynamic value.

 This guide serves as a functional example of how to use templates.
 For detailed information on options available, see [the API reference](../api/request_collection/template.md).

+> **A note on YAML string syntax**
+>
+> One of the advantages (and disadvantages) of YAML is that it has a number of different string syntaxes.
+This enables you to customize your templates according to your specific needs around the behavior of whitespace and newlines.
+See [YAML's string syntaxes](https://www.educative.io/answers/how-to-represent-strings-in-yaml) and [yaml-multiline.info](https://yaml-multiline.info/) for more info on YAML strings.

 ## A Basic Example